pnorman/osmborder/README.md

 The presence of `disputed=yes`, `dispute=yes`, or `border_status=dispute` on the ways is used to indicate part of a border is disputed.
 All the tags function the same, but `disputed=yes` is my preference.
 Relation tags are not considered.

 ### maritime
-`maritime=yes` or `natural=coastline` indicates a maritime border for the purposes of rendering.
+`maritime=yes`, `natural=coastline` or `boundary_type=maritime` indicates a maritime border for the purposes of rendering.
 Relations are not considered, nor intersection with water areas.

 ## Options